MustachedCucumber/-/README.md

 • i absolutely ADORE rats, axolotls and any kind of birds but mostly pigeons, also i own two ratties, they're the best frfr

 • i kin a whole lot of characters, but my highest kin is Mustache Girl from AHIT, but Mr. Puzzles from SMG4 is next in line

+• i have TERRIBLE (like, really terrible and huge) jealousy and attachment issues, so that's why i avoid any kind of chats, just wanna prevent uncomfortable situations

 🪷 𝐌𝐄𝐃𝐈𝐀 𝐈 𝐄𝐍𝐉𝐎𝐘